 MINT Symbol of Hospitality from The Spice Cookbook, 1964

 Mint was well known and highly esteemed in the ancient world.
-We read in Bible that the Pharisees paid tithes of mint, anise, and cumin.
-In Greece, crushed mint leaves where used as perfume for the arms and to scent the bath".
+We read in the Bible that the Pharisees paid tithes of mint, anise, and cumin.
+In Greece, crushed mint leaves were used as a perfume for the arms and to scent the bath”.

 - 4 cup sweet peas, if you don't have fresh ones, use frozen